 What is Liposuction?

-Liposuction is the miracle of the medical science which has turned the long awaited dreams of men and women into reality.
+Liposuction is the miracle of medical science that has turned the long-awaited dream of men and women into reality.

 Is liposuction a good way to lose weight?

 Liposuction is not a good method for weight loss.
 Not only is it less effective for people who are obese, but also the results would be less than ideal, and there are increased risks for the significantly overweight person.
 The best candidates are those who have attained their correct body weight, and yet still have one or more difficult areas which do not respond to further weight loss or exercise.

 Because fat is lighter than water, a large volume of fat does not account for as much weight as one might think.
 But that would make a significant difference in contour and in measurements, yet the weight removed would be less.